Social Security Administration (SSA): Everything You Need to Know

 Step 5: Receive Your Benefits

-After your application is approved, you’ll begin receiving your benefits.
-Payments can be made by direct deposit or through a Direct Express card.
+Once your application is authorized you will start getting your benefits.
+The payments may be received in the form of direct deposit or Direct Express card.
 The SSA will notify you of your payment schedule.

 Common Issues with SSA Services